 Other Uses and Disclosures of PHI

-We will obtain your written authorization before using or disclosing your PHI for purposes other than those provided for above (or as otherwise permitted or required by law).
+We will obtain your written authorization before using or disclosing your PHI for purposes other than those described above, including uses and disclosures of PHI for marketing purposes and disclosures that would constitute a sale of PHI.
 You may revoke this authorization in writing at any time.
 Upon receipt of the written revocation, we will stop using or disclosing your PHI, except to the extent that we have already taken action in reliance on the authorization.

 Your Health Information Rights